 The Budding Market for Copies

 A testament to the success of the Edie Parker designs, aside from their near-constant – if not completely constant – red carpet presence?
 The number of copies that are beginning to saturate the market.
 Two relatively recent lawsuits filed by Heyman are indicative of the rampant Edie Parker copying.
-One, against fellow handbag company the Box Bag and its agent, Beth Smolen, settled out of court prior to trial; another, against Milly by Michelle Smith, is still underway in federal court in New York.
+One, against fellow handbag company the Box Bag and its agent, Beth Smolen, settled out of court prior to trial; another, against Milly by Michelle Smith settled out of court this month.

 While the box is not novel (Heyman herself says she was inspired by vintage bags she already owned), the lawsuits claim that Edie Parker bags bring something new to the table.
 The novelty of the Edie Parker designs – which as of now is protected only by way of common law (and not federal) trade dress – centers on the exact shape and dimensions of the bags themselves, as well as copyright-specific claims for the designs that appear on the bags.